Why Am I Always Tight? Stress, Muscle Tightness and What Actually Helps

 The reason for this is simple: tightness isn’t always about muscle length.

-Stretching can be helpful, but it doesn’t always address the underlying cause of tension.
+Stretching can be helpful, but it doesn’t always address the underlying cause of tightness and muscle tension.

 In many cases, the body isn’t “tight” because muscles are short; it’s because they are overworked, overloaded, or responding to stress.